Makopo/sublime-text-lsl/README.md

 Currently it is not supported for os/mod/wl functions.

 If you want to change the key bindings, use "build" command for it in your Default.sublime-keymap.
-Following example assigns Command + L to lslint.
+Following example assigns <kbd>Command</kbd><kbd>L</kbd> to lslint.

 ```json
 [